Dementia-ready housing in West Yorkshire

 As people get older, their housing needs often change.
 This is especially true for those living with dementia.
-In West Yorkshire, we want to make sure people can stay safe and happy in their own homes for as long as possible.
-To do this, we are working closely with our partners.
+In West Yorkshire, we want to make sure people can stay safe and happy in their own homes for as long as possible - and we are working closely with our partners to make that happen.

-• Showing why dementia-ready housing and services are needed across West Yorkshire.
+• demonstrating why dementia-ready housing and services are needed across West Yorkshire

-• Working with partners to make sure dementia-friendly features are included when adapting existing homes and when building new ones.
+• working with partners to ensure dementia-friendly features are included in both new and adapted homes

 What is dementia-ready housing?